-Although the wine industry in Austria is concentrated in the two major wine-growing regions Weinland (the Danube area, Weinviertel and the Pannonian area) and Steirerland (the wine-growing areas in Styria), we also find vineyards scattered throughout the wine-growing region of Bergland (in the federal states of Carinthia, Upper Austria , Salzburg, Tyrol and Vorarlberg).
-The wines are characterised by the Atlantic climate and proximity to the Alps.
+Although the wine industry in Austria is concentrated in the two major winegrowing areas Weinland (the Danube area, Weinviertel and the Pannonian area) and Steirerland (the winegrowing regions in the Steiermark), we also find vineyards scattered throughout Bergland (in the federal states of Carinthia, Upper Austria , Salzburg, Tyrol and Vorarlberg).
+The character of these wines has been influenced substantially by the Atlantic climate and the nearby Alps.

-The naturally cooler annual average air temperature reduces the possible areas where vines are planted, with protected southern slopes or specific microclimatic warmed pockets of land being particularly favourable, and these have often been regarded as a wine-growing areas in the toponymy for centuries.
-Nowadays, the wine industry in this area is operated to a lesser extent, as compared for example during the Middle Ages, even if there is still a variety of local, domestic and field names that refer to the long tradition of viticulture that once thrived.
+The naturally cooler annual average air temperature reduces the possible area where vines can be planted, with protected southern slopes or specific microclimatic warmed pockets of land being particularly favourable, and these have often been regarded as a winegrowing areas in the toponymy for centuries.
+Nowadays, the wine industry in this area operates on a smaller scale, compared for example with the Middle Ages, even if there is still a variety of local, domestic and field names that refer to the longstanding tradition of viticulture that once thrived.